nitomartinez/gaita/README.md

  * Lilypond
  * GNU Make (recommended)
- * I usually use Linux to compile with Make, but it should work with other unices to
+ * I usually use Linux to compile with Make, but it should work with other unices too